-This winter-only, multi-use trail is open 5:00 AM–10:00 PM as snow conditions permit.
+This winter-only, multi-use trail is open 5 AM–10 PM as snow conditions permit.
 A pass is not required.
 Click below to check trail conditions and learn more about mountain biking in Three Rivers.

 Rediscover the natural world and indulge in the simple joys.
-Baker Near-Wilderness Settlement offers you and your family a unique opportunity to reconnect with the natural world.
+Baker Outdoor Learning Center offers you and your family a unique opportunity to reconnect with the natural world.
 Cultivate camaraderie with friends and family by staying in one of eight comfortable cabins or meeting in the expansive multipurpose lodge.
 Site is only accessible during a program or by reservations.

 Soak in the rays and the gorgeous vista of Lake Independence.
 Three Rivers offers picnic areas in beautiful, natural settings and Baker has some of the best.
 A spacious, first-come, first-served family picnic area and four reservation picnic sites are available for your needs.

 Remember the fun of playing on a playground?
 Climbing, sliding, swinging higher and higher.
 Baker Play Area is just the right size for younger kids.
 For group reservations, please call 763-559-6700.

 Opportunities abound for snowshoeing at Baker!
 Rent snowshoes online and hit the designated trails at the cross-country ski chalet.
 For the 2021-21 season, snowshoes must reserved in advance.
 Or those looking to venture on their own can travel along the multi-use trail or go off trail at Baker Campground.

 Please note: Snowshoeing is not permitted on cross-country ski trails unless otherwise noted.